gohelva/Hangman/README.md

 Can you guess the programming language and save a friend?
 It's a simple game I promise.

+Simply download the hangman folder and open index.html.

 Rules are as follows.
 ________________________________________________________________________________________________________________
 1. Choose a letter from a to z.